BradChes/chittr/README.md

 https://github.com/react-navigation/tabs

 ### React Navigation Stack
 Stacks were used when tabs weren't necessary.
-Mainly when displaying none prominent views, for example:
+Mainly when displaying non-prominent views, for example:
 - Sign up
 - Log in
 - Camera